 J&J agreed it won’t promote the drugs for off-label uses or tout them falsely.
 The company said Aug.
 2 that it agreed in principal with the U.S. to settle three False Claims Act lawsuits.
-They involve Medicaid-related claims for Risperdal, Invega and the heart-failure drug Natrecor, as well as kickback allegations involving Omnicare Inc. (OCR) J&J will pay as much as $2.2 billion, according to people familiar with the matter.
+They involve Medicaid-related claims for Risperdal, Invega and the heart-failure drug Natrecor, as well as kickback allegations involving Omnicare Inc. (OCR:US) J&J will pay as much as $2.2 billion, according to people familiar with the matter.

 The company, based in New Brunswick, New Jersey, settled “to resolve the concerns of the attorneys general under state consumer protection laws and to avoid unnecessary expense and a prolonged legal process,” it said in a statement.

 J&J didn’t admit wrongdoing or pay a fine or penalty.

 “We have chosen this path to achieve a prompt and full resolution of these state claims and to ensure we continue to focus on our mission of providing medicines to meet the significant unmet needs of many people who suffer from mental illness,” Michael Yang, Janssen’s president, said in a statement.

 The settlement announced yesterday includes the District of Columbia, as well as the 36 states.